mhofherr/TaskPaperManager/README.md

 * Provide a weekly review report (pdf, html, markdown)
 * verify validity of required tags
 * set a @note tag if task has associated notes
+* optionally: create a backup before modifying the todo list

 ## Build Status